The Sekichou-shi stomped off in a huff.

 Hisho spared the Ro Gate a glance as he passed by and proceeded onto the Ministry of Winter.
-Numerous studios of all sizes surrounded the centrally located government offices.
+Numerous studios of numerous sizes surrounded the centrally located government offices.
 Hisho made his way through the winding maze of workspaces.
 However familiar the path, it did not accommodate foot traffic well.

 The sounds and smells spilling over the high surrounding walls aroused in him old feelings of nostalgia.
-Noting the source of each ping of the hammer, every waft of the burnt odor of forged iron, he arrived at the far door and passed on through.
+Noting the source of each ping of a hammer, every waft of the burnt odor of forged iron, he arrived at the far door and passed on through.

 To be precise, the workshops were attached to the Ministry of Winter.
-The studios that constituted the core of a department essentially consisted of four galleries surrounding a courtyard, with the daughter workshops attached to them variously scaled to function.
+The studios that constituted the core of a department consisted of four galleries surrounding a courtyard, with the daughter workshops attached to them variously scaled to function.

 By and large, the workshops were significantly larger than the studios.
 As a result, departments in the Ministry of Winter were generally referred to by their associated workshops.
 Moreover, the studio Hisho was visiting didn’t even have a west gallery.